DigitalPublishingToolkit/TOD51Archiving_Activism/md/06Chapter5.md

 3656–3676.

 Beer, David. ‘*Archive Fever* Revisited.
-Algorithmic Archons and the Ordering Of Social Media’ in Leah Lievrouw and Brian Loader (eds), *Routledge Handbook of Digital Media and Communication*, London-New
+Algorithmic Archons and the Ordering of Social Media’ in Leah Lievrouw and Brian Loader (eds), *Routledge Handbook of Digital Media and Communication*, London-New
 York: Routledge, 2020, 99–111.